Dal Makhani or Daal Makhani

 Add the warm water to the pot, stir and cover; simmer at low heat till the beans are tender.
 This might take a couple of hours.
 For a quicker version use the pressure cooker to cook as I always do.

 After the lentils/beans are tender, mash some of them with the back of a big spoon.
 Stir everything together in the pot.
 It should be thicker than a regular soup, but not dry and clumpy.
 The consistency should be such that it easily coats a big spoon and yet can be poured out.
-If there is too much water left, keep on simmering till this consistency is reached.
+If there is too much water left, keep on simmering until this consistency is reached.
 If it gets too dry, add some more warm water and keep simmering.
 Cook for about 10 minutes after you have reached the right consistency.

 Stir in the milk/cream in the pot and lower the heat, cover and cook for another 15 minutes.